ENGLISH PRONUNCIATION FOR DOCTORS & MEDICAL PROFESSIONALS

 > Increased confidence when interacting face to face and on the phone

-A Speech Active English Pronunciation Course will help you improve all areas of your English pronunciation skills.
+A Speech Active English Pronunciation Course will help you improve your English pronunciation skills and spoken English for clear, easy communication with your colleagues and patients.

-Because your course is tailored for speakers of your first language, you won’t waste time working on areas that you don’t need to improve.
+Because Speech Active courses are tailored for speakers of your first language, you won’t waste time working on areas that you don’t need to improve.

 This is not a 1-size-fits-all course.
 Our courses help learn in the most effective way because you’ll focus on the areas that you really need to work on for clearer English.